nikasimovich/cif22/_agendas/week-1.md

 - Time permitting, introduction to HTML

 ### Homework
 1. Come to class with three ideas for your Harmonic Collection’s theme.
 This can be created in a google slide or a PDF and should be ready to be shared at the start of class.
-Your presentation should include (for each idea) – 1 slide that explains the idea generally and visually; 1 art board that explains why you&rsquo;re interested in the idea; and then 2 or 3 additional slides that highlight some visual examples of sketches, inspiration, ideas, or other websites you like
+Your presentation should include (for each idea) – 1 slide that explains the idea generally and visually; 1 slide that explains why you&rsquo;re interested in the idea; and then 2 or 3 additional slides that highlight some visual examples of sketches, inspiration, ideas, or other websites you like
 2. Look out for an invitation for Figma from me
-3. Create a glitch account if you haven&rsquo;t already